lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2024-10-02-Intro_Lambda_Calculus.md

 One thing is still missing:
-if it turned out that we could prove $M=N$ for all terms $M$ and $N$, The whole setup would be useless.
+if it turned out that we could prove $M=N$ for all terms $M$ and $N$, the whole setup would be useless.
 That equality in the λ-calculus is nontrivial was proved by Church and Rosser, and it was painful.[^3]